thuxmf/resume/README.md

 ### Adding New Contents

-Please feel free to add more contents to your resume (*e.g.*, awards, academic services).
+Please feel free to add more contents to your resume.
 In order to do so, one needs to:

 1. Define the **namespace and empty function** in [resume_xia.cls](resume_xia.cls);
 2. Implement the **data parser** in [generate_data.py](generate_data.py);